Through the Shopping-Glass: the Unreality of Instagram #Wanderlust

 Life-affirming stuff.
 And all you need is a song in your heart, a dance in your step, access to a tropical waterfall, and a dress you can pay for in installments.
 Just a couple of weeks ago a few of the crew were in hot springs in Oregon, staying hydrated thanks to the fine folks at Dasani Sparkling water.
 Big Seltzer’s reach is long.
 Eat your heart out, Bohemian Grove:

-Who knows what beautiful experiences they're planning, the monsters.
-Follow all those tagged names and you’ll find player in the same world.
+Who knows what beautiful experiences they’re planning, the monsters.
+Follow all those tagged names and you’ll find players in the same world.
 It goes on and on, and it’s a peculiar mix.
 Instagram travel is awash with adventurers, creatives, and dreamers, but the authenticity of their experiences leaves a lot to be desired.
 Their unreality is what makes them marketable.
 The whole deal is like one big traveling Truman Show.

 Fair play to the Trumans.
 By all accounts there’s a whole lot of work, talent, jetlag, and stress behind the glamorous photo feeds keeping you up at night.
 Making this kind of thing work is much easier said than done.
 (My Instagram adventure feed would be dreadful.)
 Furthermore, plenty use their platform to promote charity work, environmental protection, and sustainable brands.
 Plus they’ve inspired accounts like @youdidnotsleepthere, so it’s not all bad.
 Their lives don’t warrant aggro; just smarmy envy.
 Lots of smarmy envy.

 So before you let your feed send you into an existential crisis, bear in mind most of what you see comes at a price — literally.
 Behind the curtain of wondrous Instagram adventure a lot of what goes on resembles a series of slick marketing campaigns far more than it does the lives of ordinary people scraping together enough money to see some of the world.
 You’re doing fine.
 A handful of people are just doing better.
 So it goes.
-And get used to it.
 It’s the same old deal with a new filter.
 As Bob Dylan says, “life is more or less a lie, but then again that’s exactly the way we want it to be.”